app/graphql/types/base_object.rb

 Caching lists and connections

 Lists and connections require a little extra consideration.
-In order to effectively bust the cache, items that belong to the list of “parent” object should update the parent whenever they’re modified in a way that changes the state of the list.
+In order to effectively bust the cache, items that belong to the list of “parent” object should update the parent (eg, Rails .touch) whenever they’re created, destroyed, or updated.
 For example, if there’s a list of players on a team:

 {